Your lake Sail Challenge

 Check the Google Earth File for waypoint locations and data for waypoint entries.

-Top of Greenwold inlet and back.
+Sail to just North of the last houses on the North side along Greenwold inlet and back.
 A couple of shallow areas near the houses to avoid.
 Moderate

 2. Sail into the Lake Newell Resort marina through the entrance channel, tie up or sail within 10’ of the dock south of the launch ramp and back.
-Identify the entrance channel!
+Identify the entrance channel location before entering the marina bay.
+The channel is marked with buoys.!
 Moderate

 3. Sail to the top of Redelback Bay and back.
-Easy but may have shallow areas and weedy if lake level is low.
+Easy.
+May have shallow areas and weedy if lake level is low.
+Turn back if shallows and weeds make progress difficult.

 4. Sail to Bantry Bay then through a channel separating the two bays into Greenwold inlet and back.
 Moderate to hard depending on wind direction.
 There are at least two channels through the reeds.
-Do not attempt the Southern channel as it is too shallow for boats drawing more than a few inches.
-Boats, with draft greater than 18” or when Lake Newell water levels have dropped, should not attempt this passage but sail to the waypoint in Bantry Bay then travel south around Shallow Point (stay 300meters south of this point) and then up to the Greenwald Inlet waypoint as an acceptable alternative route.
+Do not go through the Southern most channel as it is too shallow.
+Boats, with draft greater than 18” or when Lake Newell water levels have dropped, should not attempt this passage but sail to the waypoint in Bantry Bay then travel south around Shallow Point (stay 300 meters south of this point) and then up to the Greenwald Inlet waypoint as an acceptable alternative route.

 5. Sail around the island directly north of the sailing club and back.
 Easy.
 Stay well away from the west end due to submerged rocks.
 There are also a few shallow spots if you sail close to the island.